 Altyn Emel National Park is home to diverse wildlife, unique landscapes like the Singing Dune, and historical sites.
 It’s a fantastic destination for nature lovers and those interested in Kazakhstan’s natural beauty.

-Travel Time: The park is around 3.5 to 4 hours drive from Almaty.
+Travel Time: Around 3.5 to 4 hours by car

 Travel Tip: Plan to stay overnight in the park’s guesthouses to fully experience the area’s natural beauty and sunrise over the dunes.